bashup/.devkit/README.md

-## .devkit: development automation & dependency management for bash
+## .devkit: development automation & dependency management

 If you're working on a project that:

-* involves a lot of bash code, development dependencies, and/or specialized commands, and
+* involves a lot of bash code, development-time dependencies, and/or specialized commands, and
 * needs to be shared with people who may contribute to the project, but who
   * **don't** want to have to setup all those dependencies to work on it, and
   * **don't** want to learn project-specific ways to run tests, etc.